 In coaching clients who range in age from 8-70, her main focus is to help clients build healthy climbing habits and celebrate any kind of progression!
 Climbing is her favorite sport because she is able to go out her own pace, see the results of her hard work, and help other climbers do the same!

 During his lessons, Josh strives to instill a sense of confidence & self-trust through communication and encouragement.
 His goal is to excite, motivate, and build curiosity.
-When he isn’t rock climbing, he is often living out his childhood dream –performing throughout the city with his bassoon.
+When he isn’t rock climbing, he is living out his childhood dream –performing throughout the city with his bassoon.
+Committed to engaging and supporting his community, Josh serves on the leadership team of CRUX, which is an LGBTQ non-profit geared towards expanding access to climbing and outdoor sports and hosts an LGBTQ Climb Night twice a month.